CyberMango/openbox_configs/README.md

 *This behavior is achieved in a hacky (yet successful) way by editing the window's title bar, and inspecitng it to get data about the window's position.
 If you ever find a better way to do this in openbox without basically scripting a new window manager, please let me know.

+How to use this:
+- To override your settings and use mine, copy the contents to ~/.config/openbox
+- To add the winkey+arrow movements, copy "foropen.sh" to ~/.config/openbox , then open "rc.xml", seach for the section that starts with "Windows-like window movements @@@@", copy that section to your "~/.config/openbox/rc.xml" inside of the "keyboard" tag.

 Feel free to copy, use and extend it according to the rules of the random license I'll pick.